VanOvermeire/sam-template-creator/README.md

 [3]: https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html

-### Planned improvements
+### Roadmap

 * Languages
     * Node
     * Java
-* More flexibility in location of lambdas: searching more folders, or ability to specify folder structure
 * Incremental templates by checking previous ones for values for timeout, env vars etc. (and maybe notifying user of finds)
 * Robust error handling
 * Ask questions.
 See you call dynamo, add to template? generate outputs? how many buckets for events? deploy template? use 'middleware' for this
+* More flexibility in location of lambdas: searching more folders, or ability to specify folder structure?
 * Polyglot projects?